 Obviously the attorney could do nothing, probe this on redirect, leap up in court and call the witness a liar, or ask the judge and defense counsel for a recess.
 Verbalizing your thought process, which includes ethical standards as well as the goal of successful and fair prosecution, is the best avenue.
-"Candidates should remind themselves that their thought processes and ethical awareness will be valued more than the 'correct' legal answer.
-If students engage in conscientious thinking about their own interests, skills, and understanding of the law, they will be well prepared to tackle the distinct challenges of an interview with a prosecutor's office.1
+According to NALP's The Criminal Hypothetical and Other Unique Aspects of the Criminal Law Interview Process, "Candidates should remind themselves that their thought processes and ethical awareness will be valued more than the 'correct' legal answer.
+If students engage in conscientious thinking about their own interests, skills, and understanding of the law, they will be well prepared to tackle the distinct challenges of an interview with a prosecutor's office."